visualopsholdings/zmqarduino/README.md

 A C++ service for using ZMQ to deal with arduinos.

 This exposes an Arduino to a service that only has to PUSH and PULL using ZeroMQ.
-The eventual idea is to use this service running on a raspberry PI (or any *nix*, even the Mac) and then use it to send or receive any data from an arduino.
+The idea is to use this service running on a raspberry PI (or any *nix*, even the Mac) and then use it to send or receive any data from an arduino.

 ZMQ is used is so that services can easily asynchronously receive data coming from an Arduino which is difficult to code in Python, or JavaScript etc.

-This service would be running as a daemon on a computer and then another process could connect to it (even remotely) and find out the arduinos that are connected by name (in the sketch).
+This service runs as a daemon on a computer and then another process connects to it (even remotely) and find out the arduinos that are connected by name (in the sketch).

 When an arduino is connected or disconnected it will get a message, so it can deal with that.